Songdalen Municipality: Geography

-Songdalen was an inland municipality, the municipalities of Kristiansand and Vennesla were located to the east, Marnardal to the west, and Søgne to the south.
+Songdalen was an inland municipality near the southern tip of Norway.
+Kristiansand Municipality and Vennesla Municipality were located to the east, Marnardal Municipality was located to the west, and Søgne Municipality was located to the south.
 Songdalen's administrative centre, Nodeland, is a short 10-minute drive from the center of the city of Kristiansand.

 The landscape of the municipality was heavily shaped by the last ice age.
 The river Songdalselva flows through the valley that made up the southern part of the municipality.
-The river passes through a 1 km long, 100 m deep scenic narrow gorge called (Juve) at Underåsen.
+The river passed through a 1 km long, 100 m deep scenic narrow gorge called (Juve) at Underåsen.
 It is recognized for fishing, canoeing, and other recreational opportunities.

-Southern Songdalen's elevation was close to sea level, but it increased up to a maximum of 414 m above sea level in the northern part of the municipality.
+Southern Songdalen's elevation was close to sea level, but it increased in the northern part of the municipality.
+The highest point in the municipality was the 413.76 m tall mountain Rinnan.
 The climate changes correspondingly, from a coastal climate in the south to a more inland type climate in the north.

 The forests are mixed deciduous and evergreen (heavily forested with oak and pine), with the ratio of pine woods increasing towards the north of the municipality.
 Moose and beaver are common in the area.